 The Kansas City Region teams up with the Kansas Region to form the Kaw Valley Race Group (KVRG).
 For more on the Kaw Valley Race Group, see the links at left.
 For information about the next KVRG event click here

-Kansas City Region has a strong Club Racing program.
+Kansas City Region has a strong Road Racing program.
 Our home track is Heartland Park, Topeka, where we host events in co-operation with the Kansas Region SCCA.
 KC Region members also race at the other tracks of the Midwest Division of the SCCA, including:

 - Hallett Motor Racing Circuit (Hallett, OK)